Skip to footer content

 $vbLabelText $csharpLabel

-This complete code creates a basic PDF document from HTML content in your Visual Studio project.
+This example creates a basic PDF document from HTML content.
 The XMLWorkerHelper class processes the HTML string and adds elements to the PDF document using the object model.
 The PdfWriter handles the actual PDF generation process, while the Document manages the page structure.
-Note that this example uses the newer approach recommended for better results.

 Output